casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The style specific data contained a much lower number of than the instances in the Lakh and Maestro training sets combined, 530 as opposed to 179 781 instances.
 The data was selected because it was closer to the instances likely encountered in the application context.

 Overfitting the model on this data as opposed to keeping it balanced between the general and specific datasets was therefore justified. (?)

+Initially, the model was overfitted on this data in order to gain context specificity With 50 000 additional training iterations.
+However, the generated melodies had forgotten:

 THIS IS CRAZY; CHECK!!!(A rather Naive approach was used for this second stage training, in which the training  steps was increased by a factor 179 781/530≈ 340 to give equal weight to the context data. (?)